mlowery/usher/README.md

 Note: This project is just documentation.
 There are no other artifacts.

 Shell history is possibly the richest source of assistance in the terminal.
-It's arguably better than a snippets manager (no work create a new snippet).
+It's arguably better than a snippets manager (no work to create a new snippet).
 It's arguably better than documentation (your previous commands are already customized for your environment).
 And it's arguably better than a clipboard manager (since you might not have copied the entire command into the clipboard).

 But how does one capture history across hosts (ssh), shells (zsh, bash), and logins (root, shared logins, and personal accounts)?
-You could set up custom `.zshrc` or `.bashrc` but this may not be practical given the number of hosts, shells, and logins.
+You could set up custom `.zshrc` or `.bashrc` files but this may not be practical given the number of hosts, shells, and logins.
 And you certainly cannot do this with a shared login.

 ## Requirements